Prince Friso of Orange-Nassau

 Prince Friso’s funeral

-A private funeral was held at the Stulpkerk Church in Lage Vurrsche, the Netherlands near Castle Drakensteijn where he had grown up, and he was buried at the Dutch Reformed Cemetery in Lage Vuursche, Utrecht, the Netherlands.
-A memorial service was later held, on November 2, 2013, at the Oude Kerk in Delft.
+A private funeral was held at the Stulpkerk Church in Lage Vurrsche, the Netherlands near Castle Drakensteijn where he had grown up.
+He was buried at the Dutch Reformed Cemetery in Lage Vuursche, Utrecht, the Netherlands.
+A memorial service was held on November 2, 2013, at the Oude Kerk in Delft.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.